tgen/MARS/README.md

    - An output path (to specify where the output files should go).
 Defaults to current working directory if absent.
    - A resource directory (to specify where the resource files are located).
 Defaults to current working directory if absent.
    - A name for the sample.
 Defaults to the name of the input BAM if absent.
-   - The -b option.
+   - The -b flag.
 Invoke to build the reference GTF.
 Must be used in tandem with the input GTF.

+### Outputs

+- Two R plots showing clonality of sample.
+- One text file containing numerical results.
+- One reference GTF (if -b is invoked).

-**Biological Theory Behind Design**
+## Biological Theory Behind Design

 Multiple Myeloma (MM) is a cancer of plasma cells, a type of white blood cell responsible for producing a single unique immunoglobulin (IG).
 Experimental data show that it is extremely rare for mutations in oncogenes causing uncontrolled cell growth and mutations in genes responsible for IG production to overlap.
 Consequently, a 100% pure myeloma sample should theoretically exhibit production of only one IG RNA sequence, with additional IG RNA serving as an indicator of decreased purity.
 Furthermore, production of RNA associated with genes *downregulated* in plasma cells should serve as an additional indicator of contamination.
 This software uses the Subreads tool featureCounts to obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.

-**Usage Examples**
+## Usage Examples

-All examples should be called at the command line.
+### ***All examples should be called at the command line.***

-To build a reference GTF and use it to analyze the BAM file, specifying name, resource directory, and output path:
+**To build a reference GTF and use it to analyze the BAM file, specifying name, resource directory, and output path:**

-/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d /my/resource/path -n my_sample_name
+`/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
+/my/resource/path -n my_sample_name`

-To use the default GTF, specifying name and output path:
+**To use the default GTF, specifying name and output path:**

-/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -o /my/output/path -d /my/resource/path -n my_sample_name
+`/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -o /my/output/path
+-d /my/resource/path -n my_sample_name`

-To use a custom GTF, with all resources and outputs in the current working directory.
+**To use a custom GTF, with all resources and outputs in the current working directory.**

-/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf
+`/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf`

-To use as few inputs as possible:
+**To use as few inputs as possible:**

-/path/to/python/script/main.py -i /path/to/input/BAMfile.bam
+`/path/to/python/script/main.py -i /path/to/input/BAMfile.bam`